epuckmx/mx_vision/README.md

 ## mx vision library for e-puck

 Just make sure to NOT define MX_DEV when compiling the e-puck source code.
-This macro is already defined in mx_vision.h so you must comment this line before compiling for the e-puck.
 The macro MX_DEV is used for desktop development.

 If you want to run the tests in a desktop just run

-    $ gcc -o test main.c mx_vision.c
+    $ gcc -D MX_DEV -o test main.c mx_vision.c
     $ ./test